azoth-lang/azoth.language.reference/src/azoth.text.md

 # `azoth.text` Namespace

-The text types are those types in addition to `String` which support text/string manipulation.
+The text types are those types in addition to `string` which support text/string manipulation.

 ## Encoding